trynowio/nextjs-middleware-registry/README.md

-As of NextJS version 12.2.0 middleware gained official support.
-However the implementation left a lot to be desired in especially in the sense of building a large, robust set of middlewares that could conditionally be applied to routes and HTTP methods.
-This project aims to simplify the process of extending the NextJS middleware infrastructure by adding a helper class that allows a registry of middleware to be built and executed on matching routes as requests are made.
+As of NextJS version 12.2.0, middleware gained official support.
+However, the implementation left a lot to be desired with regard to building a large, robust set of middlewares that could conditionally be applied to a route and furthermore its specific HTTP methods.
+While all of these things are possible, the methodology for doing so and the suggested patterns don't leave much room for larger scale projects.
+This package aims to simplify the process of extending the NextJS middleware infrastructure by adding a helper class that allows the construction of a simple registry of middleware that can be run against requests as they are received by the server.

 ## Problems We are Trying to Solve
-1. Readability: The current solution requires many `if` blocks to accomplish the application of large sets of middleware.
+1. __Readability__: The current solution requires many `if` blocks to accommodate an application with a large set of middleware.
+At a certain point, this becomes difficult to scale while maintaining context for the overall logic in place.
+This package aims to simplify the registration of middlewares into short succinct configuration statements.
-2. Simplicity: As stated in the previous point, if you want to conditionally run middleware, you need to add the conditional logic inline.
-This solution aims to give a primary matching algorithm with a few levers for customization.
+2. __Convention over Configuration__: As stated in the previous point, if you want to do much beyond the standard running of a single unit of middleware, you are inundated with decisions and the complexities of implementing those decisions.
+This solution aims to add a simple convention by providing a primary route matching algorithm with a few levers for customization.
-3. Granular Route/Method Matching: The provided `matcher` configuration provides only a single high-level filter to be used for the entire set of middleware and does not assist in the application of middleware to specific routes.
-This solution aims to give more granularity to the selection of routes to apply different middleware.
+3. __Granular Route/Method Matching__: The provided `matcher` configuration provides only a single high-level filter to be used for the entire set of middleware and does not assist in the application of middleware to specific routes or methods.
+This solution aims to give more granularity to the selection of routes to apply specific middlewares to.

 ## Getting Started
 ### Instantiating the Registry